reynico/blog.nico.ninja/_posts/2022-05-15-hiding-your-footprints.markdown

 [Shreddit](https://github.com/x89/Shreddit) is a great tool to remove your footprints on Reddit.
 It first edits the comment or post and replaces their content with [lorem ipsum](https://loremipsum.io/) data, then deletes the entry.
 If you directly delete the entry it'll just show the user as `[Deleted]` but the content will stay there.
 Not good.
 [Shreddit](https://github.com/x89/Shreddit) needs you to [create an app](https://www.reddit.com/prefs/apps/) (AKA an API key) on Reddit.

 ### Twitter
-Twitter have several datapoints from us: tweets, retweets and likes.
+Twitter has several data points from us: tweets, retweets, and likes.
 - **Deleting Twitter likes:** Go to your profile likes tab, i.e. `https://twitter.com/reynico/likes`, fire up a developers console and paste the following Javascript snippet:

 ```javascript